Skip to Main Content

 Details on the pros

-• APY boost for rewards checking customers: A 0.60% APY boost is nothing to sneeze at — making your loan payments from your checking account could result in hundreds of dollars in extra earnings annually, depending on your balance.
+• APY boost for rewards checking customers: A 0.60% APY boost is nothing to sneeze at — making personal loan, auto loan, or mortgage payments from your checking account could result in hundreds of dollars in extra earnings annually, depending on your balance.

-• Flexible repayment terms: Axos Bank offers repayment terms ranging from three to six years, and you can make an extra payment toward the principal at any time without penalty.
+• Extended repayment terms available: Axos Bank offers repayment terms ranging from three to six years, and you can make an extra payment toward the principal at any time without penalty.

 • Fast funding: Once you sign your personal loan agreement, you’ll get your cash within two days.
 Axos may send the money to your bank account as soon as the same day you accept your loan offer.